hutzuyang/summer-training/week1-fm/README.md

 # week1-fm

-This project is part of the **National Cheng Kung University (NCKU) - VLSI/CAD Group "Smart Electronic Design Automation Laboratory"** summer training, focusing on **2-way Partitioning using the Fiduccia-Mattheyses (FM) Algorithm**.

-## 📝 Project Overview

 This project implements **a 2-way partitioning algorithm based on the Fiduccia-Mattheyses (FM) method**, aiming to **minimize the cut size while maintaining partition balance**.

 ### **Key Features:**